Bethenny Frankel: Philanthropy and activism

-In one of her earliest activities in philanthropy, Frankel posed nude for a PETA billboard in September 2009 for its "I'd rather go naked than wear fur" campaign, which used celebrities and other personalities.
+In September 2009, Frankel posed nude for PETA's anti-fur campaign, "I'd Rather Go Naked Than Wear Fur."

 Frankel is the founder of BStrong, a philanthropic arm originally formed to assist women, which has increasingly participated in disaster relief around the world.
-In 2017, the organization raised $300,000 in donations and supplies for the victims of Hurricane Harvey, after which Frankel visited Houston, Texas to distribute these items.
-In the same year, Frankel traveled to Mexico City and Jojutla, Mexico following the Puebla earthquake to raise awareness for the disaster's recovery efforts, for which BStrong also raised $150,000.
+In 2017, the organization raised $300,000 in donations and supplies for the victims of Hurricane Harvey, after which Frankel visited Houston, Texas, to distribute these items.
+In the same year, Frankel traveled to Mexico City and Jojutla, Mexico, following the Puebla earthquake to raise awareness for the disaster's recovery efforts, for which BStrong also raised $150,000.
 Also in the same year, Frankel chartered four planes to Puerto Rico and distributed medical supplies, food, water, and hygiene products in assisting with Hurricane Maria relief efforts.
+Her philanthropic efforts produced her partnership with Global Mission Empowerment (GEM).

-In light of the COVID-19 pandemic, BStrong raised funds and delivered personal protective equipment such as masks, goggles, gowns, and sheets to hospitals in the U.S. During the 2022 Russian invasion of Ukraine, she supported Ukraine with humanitarian aid.
+In light of the COVID-19 pandemic, BStrong raised funds and delivered personal protective equipment such as masks, goggles, gowns, and sheets to hospitals in the U.S. During the 2022 Russian invasion of Ukraine, Frankel supported Ukraine by supplying 100,000 relief kits; equaling out to $10 million in aid, and raising $20 million in donations.

 In the wake of the 2023 SAG-AFTRA and WGA strikes, Frankel called for reality television personalities to go on strike and to unionize.
 She stated that reality television personalities are subject to exploitation and intense scrutiny and deserve increased protection and worker's rights.
 Frankel's proposals for a union would call for reality television personalities to earn residual-like payments, a minimum wage of $5,000 per episodic appearance with a raise for each season, retrospective compensation, and the freedom to quit filming at any time without risking financial penalty.
 Frankel has enlisted attorneys Bryan Freedman and Mark Geragos to investigate the problematic treatment of reality television personalities.

+In 2025, Frankel, with BStrong, supported the victims of the Southern California wildfires with her distribution of cash cards of $1,500 to help victims with hotel housing and the renewing of their lives, in addition to raising $24 million in donations.